rowcased/rowcased.github.io/codewars.md

 #### The Site

 <!-- <a href="https://codewars.com">Codewars</a> -->
-Codewars is a user-driven website with a highly interactive community, offering thousands of diverse coding challenges in almost 50 supported languages.
-The site borrows a ‘kyu’ rank system from _Kendo_ and refers to challenges as ‘kata’.
-Points earned are called _honor_.
-As increasing levels of honor are achieved, additional site privileges are granted to a member.
+Codewars is a user-driven site with a very active community, offering thousands of diverse coding challenges in 48 languages.
+The site borrows ‘kyu’ ranking from _Kendo_ and calls challenges ‘kata’.
+Points are called _honor_.
+As levels of honor are achieved, additional site privileges are granted.

 #### My involvement